commonunits/draft/CHALLENGES.md

 The second and even more complicated challenge is practicality.

 Defining a bunch of units is the easier part.
 Fathoming its implications is a totally different matter.
-Almost every single text book will need to change to adapt to a new system if one was to be created.
+Every single text book will need to change to adapt to a new system if one was to be created.
 Practicing mathematicians and physicists will curse us for this.
 There needs to be a graceful fallback or downgrade to SI.
 All this sounds very simple, but as I write, my heart trembles.

 Take the speed of light in space for example.
-It will not be 3 x 10^8 m/s anymore.
+It will not be 3 x 10<sup>8</sup> m/s anymore (or 299,792,458m/s if you want to be accurate).

-According to SI units, there are 86,400 seconds in a day.
+Light travels 25902068371200 metres in 86,400 seconds or a regular day.

-Assuming that the equivalent of second was something like, say microday (one 100,000th of a day), there would be 100,000 microdays in a day.

-This means light will travel at ~2.59 x 10^8 metres per microday.
-Things like this will surely cause mass confusion and unrest if forced upon and not smoothly and gradually sled in.
+Make the following assumptions:

+> A regular day is 10 `metric hours`.

+> A `metric hour` is 100 `hectaclarkes`.

+> A  `hectaclarke` is 100 `clarkes` (After Arthur C. Clarke).

+Therefore, a day is simply 100,000 clarkes.

+The speed of light in CU is now 2.59 x 10<sup>8</sup> metres per clarke instead.

+Such a change will be unwelcome because millions of textbooks will say the speed of light is 3 x 10<sup>8</sup>.
+This is however convenient because it equals to 2.59 x 10<sup>13</sup> metres in a day.
+See how only the order of magnitude changes while the mantissa/significand stays the same.